Placepot Betting Explained

 What Is a Placepot Bet?

 Among different sports betting systems, a place pool bet is a pari-mutuel market that involves backing a selection of horses in several races on a particular racecard.
 As a punter, you put your money on 6 horses or a combination of one or more in specific races, placing bets on them all.
 So other punters do, with the money contributing to a pot that can grow quite large.
 All placepot running pools involve the first 6 races on a racecard.
 This special bet has always been run by the Tote and is available on any UK race before it takes place.
 Why is it so popular?
 Because historically, it has been known to offer fantastic returns from relatively small stakes.

 History of Tote Placepot

 The placepot bet is not tied to any particular bookie, but historically, it was started by the Tote.
 The Tote is closely linked to quadpots and jackpots.
-You can place this bet at most bookmakers in the UK online, where some placepot totals can grow up to £100,000 or more.
+You can place this bet online at most bookmakers in the UK, where some placepot totals can grow to £100,000 or more.
 Nowadays, you can place this bet at any Tote window at the races or online with the most successful bookies.